-• Each time the vehicle is serviced for an oil change.

-- Whenever a change in the sound of the exhaust system is noticed. - Whenever the exhaust system, underbody, or rear of the vehicle is damaged.
+- Each time the vehicle is serviced for an oil change. - Whenever a change in the sound of the exhaust system is noticed. - Whenever the exhaust system, underbody, or rear of the vehicle is damaged.

-To allow proper operation of the vehicle's ventilation system, keep the front ventilation inlet grill clear of obstructions at all times.
+To allow proper operation of the vehicle's ventilation system, always keep the front ventilation inlet grill clear of obstructions.